-This unit is one of the Gilder Lehrman Institute's Teaching Literacy through History resources, designed to align with the Common Core State Standards.
+This unit is one of the Gilder Lehrman Institute's Teaching Literacy through History[TM] (TLTH) resources, designed to align with the Common Core State Standards.
 These units were developed to enable students to understand, summarize, and evaluate original materials of historical significance.
 Through a step-by-step process, students will acquire the skills to analyze, assess, and develop knowledgeable and well-reasoned viewpoints on primary sources and literary texts.

-Over the course of three lessons the students will compare and contrast two different versions of one of the most iconic events in American history: the midnight ride of Paul Revere.
+Over the course of three lessons the students will compare and contrast two different expressions of one of the most iconic events in American history: the midnight ride of Paul Revere on April 18-19, 1775.
 The comparison will be made between the poem "Paul Revere's Ride" by Henry Wadsworth Longfellow and a description of the event written by Paul Revere himself.
 Students will use textual evidence from these two sources to draw their conclusions and write an argumentative essay.